Why are yearbooks so important to a school and its history?

 Garfield produces a yearbook every year (of course), which aids in maintaining pride in the school.
 Working to cover every aspect of high school life at Garfield can be exasperating, but sets out the many achievements of the students, teachers, parents and the school as a whole.

 The yearbook maintains student pride, seeing you on a team, as a graduate, as a student, as a friend.
 You are pictured in this permanent keepsake – forever.
 For many it will be the pride of friendship in getting your yearbook filled with messages and signatures.
-That yearbook will be around long after many social media programs are long gone (MySpace, Bebo, Friendster -- pictured above is the Yearbook Staff of 1928).
+That yearbook will be around long after many social media programs are long gone (MySpace, Bebo, Friendster).
+Pictured at right is the Yearbook Staff of 1928.

 Just look at the memories it stores for so many people covering the years they spent at Garfield.
 It becomes a record book of people, places, friends, events, social gatherings, teamwork, victories, and even losses.
 It is a scrapbook of life being lived that can be shared with others for many years to come.
 A great tool for research, the yearbook is an important historical document, in many ways detailing major events, cultural trends, fashion, a snapshot of a time and place, a virtual look into the past.